rudithefox/cookbook/README.md

 # Cookbook

-Code snippets for various programming languages and libraries.
-In my case this is also becoming a repository of general usage for tools associated with the languages and libraies in question.
+Information and code snippets for various programming languages and libraries.
-May need to look at seperating these.

 ## The Cookbook Method